We have compiled a simple list of a few tips to help you negotiate a fair property settlement:

 Make sure you think of everything that could be included in the property pool.
 Sometimes, hiring experts on a joint basis helps to value assets in the property pool so your family lawyer can better negotiate your entitlements.
 Liabilities should be thought of too, so getting an accountant on board can help you work out tax implications.

 TIP: You won’t get a successful negotiation without knowing what needs to be divided.
-Think about superannuation, credit cards, shares and even possible inheritances.
+Think about bank accounts, superannuation, credit cards, mortgages, shares and even possible inheritances.

 Give them something they can’t get elsewhere